whimsical-c4lic0/adobe_diged_docker/README.md

     ./newid alice

 This will run a Docker container and install a fresh instance of Adobe Digital Editions inside.
-Open a VNC client of your choice ([TigerVNC](https://tigervnc.org/) works) and connect to `localhost:5900`.
+Open a web browser and connect to `localhost:8080`.
-When the script runs for the first time the Dockerfile is built before the VNC server starts.
+When the script runs for the first time the Dockerfile is built before the novnc server starts.
 Be patient and retry connecting.
 Once you're connected you will likely be seeing a blackscreen.
 Wait for the Adobe Digital Editions installer to pop up and advance the installation.
 This should open up the application.